 These workouts improve your speed and ability to sustain harder efforts for longer periods of time.

-Warm up for 2 km or at least 1 mile before and cool down for 2 km or 1 mile after the workout.
+Warm up for 2 km or at least 1 mile beforehand, and cool down for 2 km or 1 mile afterward.

 #4: Tempo runs